 In November, an official government report was published recognising decapods as capable of experiencing pain.
 Following this, decapods were added to the Animal Welfare (Sentience) Act which has passed the final stages in Parliament and is now law.
 Although this is a great step towards their protection, we can't stop here.

-Ask Amazon to stop selling live animals
+Ask your MP to stop Amazon selling and posting live animals